lxy0068/lxy0068.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 😎😎<strong> welcome to my personal website! </strong>😎😎

-I’m Xingyan Liu, you can also call me Ethan.I’m now a junior undergraduate student from South China University of Technology at Guangzhou, China, advised by [Prof. Qi Liu (IEEE Senior Member)](https://drliuqi.github.io/) and [here]() is my CV for specific information.
+I’m Xingyan Liu, you can also call me Ethan.
+I’m now a junior undergraduate student from South China University of Technology at Guangzhou, China, advised by [Prof. Qi Liu (IEEE Senior Member)](https://drliuqi.github.io/) and [here]() is my CV for specific information.

-My current research is on Incomplete knowledge graph based on multimodality.
-I am also very interested in research fields including Data Mining, Pattern Recognition and Multimodal Deep-Learning.
+I am deeply passionate about multimodality, data mining, and pattern recognition, as they open vast possibilities for understanding complex datasets across various domains.
+My interest lies in combining diverse data types—such as text, images, and numerical data—to uncover hidden patterns, enabling richer and more insightful analyses.
+These interests align with my goal of contributing to research that integrates multiple perspectives and methodologies, fostering a more holistic approach to solving modern problems in data-driven fields.

 I am driven by my interests and goals, always staying motivated and engaged in things that excite me.

 I dream of becoming a professor, enjoying the freedom to research and teach in a community of like-minded peers, while also exploring entrepreneurship to make a real-world impact.